|Your monthly payment will be

 The remaining money owed to buy the property is now transferred from your solicitor’s account to the seller’s solicitor’s account.

 You’ll now need to pay your solicitor’s bill (minus the deposit and local searches if you’ve already paid them).
 Your solicitor will register the sale with the Land Registry for properties in England and Wales.

-For more information and to discuss your mortgage requirements, complete our online enquiry form and speak to one of our expert mortgage advisers.
+For more information and to discuss your mortgage requirements, complete our online enquiry form and speak to one of our expert mortgage advisers or brokers.